-Uniform Motion Calendar ("UMC") hearings are held Tuesday, Wednesday and Thursday at 8:30 A.M. and are set on the Online Scheduling System.
+Uniform Motion Calendar ("UMC") hearings are held remotely on Tuesday, Wednesday and Thursday at 8:30 A.M. and are set on the Online Services.
 Scheduling is solely between the parties.
 Please do not call the Judicial Assistant to schedule or cancel a UMC hearing.
+When scheduling or cancelling a UMC hearing, please go to the Court's online services/ scheduling system to reserve the hearing on the Court's UMC docket, and if cancelling the hearing, to remove the hearing from the Court's UMC docket.

-To cancel a hearing scheduled for UMC, the scheduling attorney's office must file a Notice of Cancellation and submit it to the Court via CAD-DivisionAD@pbcgov.org.
-In addition, that attorney's office must login to the 15th Judicial Circuit's Online Scheduling System, select "Uniform Motion Calendar "UMC" Scheduling; Select "Cancel Hearings" and follow the directions on the screen.
+To cancel a hearing scheduled for UMC, the scheduling attorney's office must file a Notice of Cancellation and submit at copy to the Court via CAD-DivisionAD@pbcgov.org.
+In addition, that attorney's office must login to the 15th Judicial Circuit's Online Services, select "Uniform Motion Calendar "UMC" Scheduling; Select "Cancel Hearings" and follow the directions on the screen.

 II.
 Specially Set Hearings